netMedi/secret_tool/README.md

 ## Modifying secret_tool scripts

+[!]
 Recommended VS Code extensions: `oven.bun-vscode`.

+You can run secret_tool without compiling it.
+Use `bun secret-debug`.
+To start utils you can have two options: `bun secret_utils` and `./secret_utils.sh`.

-After making changes verify all the scripts with shellcheck: `./.posix_verify.sh`
+After making changes verify all the shell scripts with shellcheck (`./.posix_verify.sh`) and TypeScript with linter.